Uvaismon/StudentCertifierAPI/README.md

 > none
 >
 > ### Return values
-> - fee: Estimated fee of the transaction in US dollars.
+> - USD: Estimated fee of the transaction in US dollars.
+> - WEI: Estimated fee of the transaction in Wei.

 > ## ***/cert/certificate-request-student*** *(new)*
 > Students request for certificate.